XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab3-DockerizingNETCore.md

 Open the solution `Workshop.sln` in Visual Studio.
 Take your time to navigate the code and familiarize yourself with the various projects in the solution.
 You should be able to identify these:

 - `GamingWebApp`, an ASP.NET MVC Core frontend
-- `Leaderboard.WebAPI`, an ASP.NET Core Web API
+- `LeaderboardWebApi`, an ASP.NET Core Web API

 For now, the SQL Server for Linux container instance is providing the developer backend for data storage.
 This will be changed later on.
 Make sure you run the SQL Server as described in [Lab 2](https://github.com/XpiritBV/ContainerWorkshop2018Docs/blob/master/Lab2-Docker101.md#lab-2---docker-101).